 Allergan Breast Implant Lawsuit – Non-Hodgkin’s Lymphoma

-Allergen Biocell Breast implant lawsuits are not part of a class action.
+Allergan Biocell Breast implant lawsuits are not part of a class action.
 An Allergan breast implant lawsuit is a cause of action litigated against a drug, pharmaceutical and medical device company called Allergan alleging that its Breast Implants cause Associated Anaplastic Large Cell Lymphoma (BIA-ALCL).
 Victims assert that the breast implants are defective and the manufacturer failed to warn medical providers and victims about possible cancer risks.
 The Allergan lawsuits are part of a Multi district litigation which consolidates all pending lawsuits in the federal Court system in one Court.
 Victims’ lawyers are requesting and demanding substantial monetary compensation to cover patients’ hospital costs, lost wages, and pain and suffering.
 Many victims are searching google for information about: “textured breast implant lawsuit” as well as “Allegan smooth implants.”
-Some victims are surprised that there is no Allergen Biocell class action.
+Some victims are surprised that there is no Allergan Biocell class action.
 However, the lack of a Breast implant class action does not mean that a victim cannot file a breast implant lawsuit.
 Biocell Breast implants are the subject of a major mass tort litigation.
 There may be another wave of breast implant lawsuits on the way regarding the breast implant, Biocell.
 The Biocell implant lawsuits will take some time to proceed to trial.
 These lawsuits are now pending in in both multi-county litigation in New Jersey state court as well as in Federal Court court in an MDL known as: IN RE: ALLERGAN BIOCELL TEXTURED BREAST IMPLANT PRODUCTS LIABILITY LITIGATION : MDL NO. 2921.
 There have been no global settlements and no one knows the possible settlement amounts.